nzfeng/gperftools/README.md

 section with a particular name and set of attributes when replacing placeholder instructions.
 This linker script is located at [spec_linker.ld](spec_linker.ld).

-Copy the linker script to your gperftools installation directory.
+Copy the linker script to your gperftools installation directory (e.g.
+/home/user/gperftools/install/spec_linker.ld).
 Then, open up the linker script and replace the path to the linker script in the line starting with `google_malloc` with the correct path.

 Although this is not strictly required for the native build of tcmalloc, we recommend you do this for the native build as well, because later build scripts